oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Sodium is a modern, easy-to-use software library for encryption, decryption, signatures, password hashing and more.

-**URL**
+**More Information**

 https://doc.libsodium.org/

 **Available Versions**::

+    1.0.18-GCCcore-8.3.0
     1.0.18-GCCcore-9.3.0
-    1.0.18-GCCcore-10.3.0
-    1.0.18-GCCcore-8.3.0
     1.0.18-GCCcore-11.2.0
     1.0.18-GCCcore-10.2.0
+    1.0.18-GCCcore-10.3.0

 libspatialite